Board Member Directory

 The ArcView Group

-Troy Dayton cofounded ArcView in 2010 with Steve DeAngelo.
-ArcView started the ArcView Investor Network (responsible for more than $4 million in angel investments), ArcView Market Research (produces the State of Legal Marijuana Markets report sponsored by NCIA), and Cannasure Insurance.
-Formerly Troy was a fundraiser for the Marijuana Policy Project and now serves on their board.
+Troy Dayton cofounded The ArcView Group in 2010 with Harborside Health Center’s Steve DeAngelo.
+ArcView is responsible for a number of business innovations in the industry, including The ArcView Investor Network (responsible for more than $10 million in angel investments), ArcView Market Research (produces the State of Legal Marijuana Markets report), and Cannasure Insurance.
+Formerly he was the Marijuana Policy Project’s top fundraiser and now serves on the board (with 75% of the votes in a 3-way race for the seat).
 Troy co-founded Students for Sensible Drug Policy (now on over 200 campuses), helped start Renewable Choice Energy (named #1 green power provider by EPA) and worked on the Flex Your Rights film BUSTED (seen by millions).
-His work gathering support from religious leaders for legalization in 2006 made national headlines.
-Troy is regularly featured in the media as an expert on the cannabis industry.
-Troy is a founding board member of the NCIA.
+His work gathering legalization support from religious leaders in 2006 made national headlines.
+Troy is regularly featured in the national media as an expert on the cannabis industry.
+Troy is a founding board member of National Cannabis Industry Association.
+He is a graduate and former leadership team member at the Interchange Counseling Institute and blogs about Burning Man at Burner Love.

 Founder & Executive Director